mitsol/shopify-export-transformer/readme.md

 ## Installation & Usage

-1. Make sure you have Python installed
+1. Make sure you have Python 3 installed
 2. Install pandas and openpyxl: `pip install pandas openpyxl`
 3. Clone this repository
 4. Export your products from Shopify as csv and save it in the folder `input`
-5. Open and run `shopify-export-transformer.ipynb` in Jupyter Notebook
+5. Open and run `python3 shopify-export-transformer.py` in Jupyter Notebook
 6. Find the xlsx in the folder `output`